David-Vandensteen/jsgame-castlevania-symphony-of-the-night/README.md

 # jsgame-castlevania-symphony-of-the-night

-A little game sample experiment. (with Kaboom Javascript) Sprites was founded on https://www.spriters-resource.com/
+A little game sample experiment. (with Kaboom Javascript)<br />
+Sprites was founded on https://www.spriters-resource.com/<br />

 Thanks to sprite ripper:
 - Darth RPG